-$$HPIndex = (-0.070 \times SIZE) + (0.043 \times SIZE^{2}) - (0.040 \times age)$$ (2)
+$$HPIndex = (-0.70 \times SIZE) + (0.043 \times SIZE^2) - (0.040 \times age)$$ (2)

 The HP index is an index of financial constraints based on the age and scale of firms and coefficients based on the size and age of firms by Hadlock and Pierce (2010).
 HP index of firms with financial constraints generated according to the HP index is calculated as 4 separate quantiles and interacted with the informal economy.
-In this framework, the informal economy-firm performance relationship is analyzed by taking financial constraints into account in four different time-based quantiles.
+In this framework, the informal economyfirm performance relationship is analyzed by taking financial constraints into account in four different time-varying quantiles.